Soccer-Morocco fans scramble for tickets ahead of Spain match | Sports-Games

 "We're in a dream," he said.
 'STAY CALM'

-Another Morocco fan, Houda Belkadi El Haloui, who has been in Qatar for three weeks, said she also got a ticket from the football federation after it called her and told her to collect it from a coffee shop.
-"I had a chance to get one, but I am very afraid for my other brothers and sisters that they will be blocked outside of the stadium.
-I'm very afraid.
-I hope the Moroccan supporters will understand that there is a problem ...
+Houda Belkadi El Haloui, who has been in Qatar for three weeks, said she also got a ticket from the federation after it called her and told her to collect it from a coffee shop.
+“I had a chance to get one, but I am very afraid for my other brothers and sisters that they will be blocked outside of the stadium.
+I’m very afraid.
+I hope the Moroccan supporters will understand that there is a problem.
 I ask them to stay calm."

+Marshals at the stadium perimeter shouted "show your tickets please" at approaching fans and guards checked for tickets before letting them through.
+A crowd of Moroccan fans without tickets were waiting beyond the marshals.
+"We hope to get in," said one man, who declined to give his name.

 While Morocco, in the last 16 for the first time since 1986, is the underdog, the support of its vociferous, red-clan fans has been seen as a big asset in the first World Cup hosted by an Arab state.
 “Atlas Lions carry hopes of a whole continent," the Moroccan newspaper Maroc Le Jour declared in a front-page headline.